Designing and testing the new exercise auto-detection feature

 I was the sole UX designer, UX researcher, and project manager

-Auto-detection of user activities is something that Fitbit has been hoping to incorporate for a long time.
-After my partner, Hao-Wei Hsu, wrote an algorithm to detect periods of running and walking based off step data, I designed and tested a version of the feature for Fitbit's web dashboard.
+Auto-detection of users' workouts was something that Fitbit had been hoping to incorporate for a long time.
+After my colleague Hao-Wei Hsu wrote an algorithm to detect periods of running and walking based off step data, I designed and tested a version of the feature for Fitbit's web dashboard.
 With the help of Victoria Li, an intern on the web team, we were able to iteratively test a prototype with our participants' actual data.
-Because Fitbit management wanted to keep the project under wraps, we could only test on Fitbit's own employees.

 to a web prototype like this: